 But before we delve into the modern and cutting edge, a brief history of the region is probably required.
 The tale of Port is well told, yet we forget that vines had been cultivated for centuries in the Douro before the British arrived.
-Growers worked with over 80 indigenous varieties, producing red and white table wine blends, although the most important remain Touriga Nacional, Tinta Roriz, Touriga Francesa, Tinta Barroca, and Tinto Cao for reds and Rabigato, Gouveio, Vioshinho and Malvasia Fina for whites.
+Growers worked with over 80 indigenous varieties, producing red and white table wine blends, although the most important remain Touriga Nacional, Tinta Roriz, Touriga Francesa, Tinta Barroca, and Tinta Cão for reds and Rabigato, Gouveio, Vioshinho and Malvasia Fina for whites.
 The terroir, heavily influenced by the strong continental climate and mountain ranges, produced rustic red wines that were very different from the mainstay of British consumption in the 18th century – claret.
 Fortified wine did not exist until the seventeenth century when distillation was commercialized (first by the Dutch).

 Port, which is regarded as the definitive example of fortified wine, took its present form around 1775.
 However, its roots go far deeper – when the Nine Years’ War between Britain and France made it almost impossible for the British to get hold of Bordeaux, wine shippers visited northern Portugal in the early 18th century in search of a viable alternative.
 The Methuen treaty of 1703, which granted Portugal preferential taxes on wine exports in exchange for lower duty on English textiles, helped consolidate the burgeoning interest and soon barrel after barrel was sent to the UK.
 Yet the wine was often spoiled by the time it reached its destination, and the shippers needed a way of stabilizing and fortifying the wine for the journey home.
 Gradually, the practice of adding spirit to the wine during fermentation became commonplace and so Port was born.
 British investment in the region soon followed and in the 1750s, the Douro Valley become the first formally demarcated wine region in the world.

 Yet this is just the beginning.
 It is not enough to try and tempt Millennials with powerful, expressive red (and white) wines – leading Port producers have realized that the category itself must adapt to thrive.
-Taylor’s, that most historic and traditional of houses, released a Chip Dry White Port several years ago, emphasizing it’s mixability with different styles of tonic water.
+For example, Taylor’s, that most historical and traditional of houses, released a Chip Dry White Port several years ago, emphasizing its mixability with different styles of tonic water.
 Graham’s White Port has proved to be another big hit, certainly in lieu of the seemingly unstoppable gin boom.
 “In recent times, one of our biggest ambitions has been to appeal to a younger audience,” says Paul Symington.

-“We have pioneered many key initiatives which have helped us do exactly this.
-For example: presenting our Aged Tawny Ports in clear glass bottles; Tawnies are the most versatile in the Port category – there is no need for decanting, will keep for up to a month at least after opening, informal yet very smart and these suit the way we lead our lives in a much more informal manner.”
+“We have pioneered many key initiatives which have helped us do this.
+For example: presenting our Aged Tawny Ports in clear glass bottles; Tawnies are the most versatile in the Port category – there is no need for decanting, will keep for up to a month at least after opening, informal yet very smart, and these suit the way we lead our lives in a much more informal manner.”

 The region’s tourist infrastructure has also changed out of all recognition in recent times.
 10 years ago, one was greeted by a selection of beautiful yet dusty and fusty wine estates, where visitors were not welcomed with open arms unless they promised to buy a year’s supply.
 Yet today Cockburn’s, to cite just one example, is now home to a shiny new visitor center to match its slick counterpart (and restaurant) at fellow Symington house Graham’s.
 In 2010, the group had five people working in tourism; today it has over 50, spanning Russian, Polish and Japanese speakers.